Park Rentals - Noise Permits

 - (b) permit holder to remain on site at all times;

 - (c) permit holder to abstain from the consumptions of intoxicants

 - (d) notification requirements

 It is the responsibility of the park rental permit holder to obtain the necessary Noise Permit.

 Submit completed Noise Permit Application along with a copy of your park rental permit to:

 You may also attend in person to the Winnipeg Police Service Headquarters located at 245 Smith Street (Enter at Smith & Graham).

-For more information see the City of Winnipeg Police Web Site under permits.
+- For more information see the Winnipeg Police Service permits.

 You are required to obtain a license pursuant to The Copyright Act R.S.C., 1985, c.
 C-42 if you will be playing music at your event.
 In order to obtain the required license or for more information, please contact